ETHZ-IT-SeC/telegram2mm/README.md

 - Support for emoji reactions—due to [emoji reactions are missing in JSON exports](https://github.com/telegramdesktop/tdesktop/issues/16890).
-- Support for importing Telegram Personal Chats into Mattermost Direct Channels.
 - Channel creation

 ### Not planned to be supported